someoneme/Sanrakshak/README.md

 ### Camera
 Used for live streaming.
 # Project Details
-This whole data can be viewed for development purpose in a web app or the final data can be viewd in Android Application
+This whole data can be viewed for development purpose in a web app or the final data can be viewd in Android Application.